artu-hnrq/artu-hnrq/LEARNLOG.md

 - Django: [django.contrib.message Translation](https://stackoverflow.com/a/56324013/2989289)
 - Django: [Auto-create primary key used when not defining a primary key type warning in Django](https://stackoverflow.com/a/66971803/2989289)

+##### Sourced
+- [django-address](https://github.com/furious-luke/django-address): A Django address model and field.
+Addresses may be specified by address components or by performing an automatic Google Maps lookup.

 ## Typical with-family work Sunday - 2021-06-06
 ##### Read
 - PyCharm: [Resolve conflicts](https://www.jetbrains.com/help/pycharm/resolving-conflicts.html)